 Tricia Breu, Women’s Cross Country & Track (1988-1992)

 A magna cum laude graduate, Tricia Breu won four Academic All-American honors and six Athletic All-American honors while competing in 12 National Championships.
-In the 1991 NAIA National Cross Country Championship, Tricia placed 14th earning All-American honors.
-She followed that with a second place finish in the mile run at the 1992 NAIA Indoor Track National Championship meet.
+In the 1991 NAIA National Cross Country Championships, Tricia placed 14th earning All-American honors.
+She followed that with a second place finish in the mile run at the 1992 NAIA Indoor National Championships.
 That winter at the NCAA II Indoor Track National Championship meet, Tricia won All-American honors with a third place finish in the 1500 meters.
-At the 1992 NCAA Outdoor Track National Championship meet, Tricia placed sixth in the 3000 meters, and at the 1992 NAIA Outdoor Track National Championship, Tricia won All-American honors in the 3000 meters.
+At the 1992 NCAA Outdoor Track National Championships, Tricia placed sixth in the 3000-meters, and at the 1992 NAIA Outdoor Track National Championship, Tricia won All-American honors in the 3000 meters.
 She is the first UW-Parkside athlete to earn five All-American honors in one year at five separate national meets.

 Dr. Gene Gasiorkiewicz joined UW-Parkside as one of the 38 founding faculty in 1966.
 A professor of Biological Science and Industrial and Environmental Health, Gene also took on the role of Faculty Athletic Representative from 1970-1978.
 From 1970-1972, he worked with A.D.
 Dr. Thomas Rosandich to create the outdoor athletic facilities at UW-Parkside.
 Beginning in 1972, he worked closely with A.D.
 Dr. Wayne Dannehl to develop policies and procedures that would enhance the academic success of those students who came to participate in the intercollegiate program.
 His guidance helped to establish an intercollegiate program that consistently posts a higher GPA than the general student body.